koke1997/bankarstvo/README.md

 ## **Contact**

-For queries or contributions, contact us at [Your Email](mailto:ivankokalovic@protonmail.ch).
+For queries or contributions, contact me at [ivankokalovic@protonmail.ch](mailto:ivankokalovic@protonmail.ch).